 The Commissioner regularly consults with staff on major changes to the organisation and organisational development priorities.
-This is achieved through a variety of methods including staff meetings, regular surveys and the intranet.
+This is achieved through a variety of methods including weekly staff meetings (Fika), regular surveys and whole team development days.
 In addition all staff were provided with opportunities as individuals and in groups to contribute to the strategic planning.